Rocky Mountain ponderosa pine forest

-The Rocky Mountain ponderosa pine forest is a forest plant community at an elevation of 2000–2700 m in the U.S. state of Colorado, depending on soil moisture.
-It is an important temperate coniferous forest ecoregion, including some endemic wildlife and grass species that are only found in this ponderosa pine (Pinus ponderosa) habitat.
+The Rocky Mountain ponderosa pine forest is a plant community at an elevation of 2000–2700 m in the Rocky Mountains.
+It is an important temperate coniferous forest ecoregion, including some endemic wildlife and grass species that are only found in this ponderosa pine (Pinus ponderosa var. scopulorum) habitat.

 Ecology

 Ponderosa pine occurs as a mid-seral species and Douglas-fir is the climax forest in the Rocky Mountains.
 Quaking aspen and lodgepole pine are early-seral associates of ponderosa pine on these sites.
 Ground-level vegetation includes ninebark (Physocarpus spp.), elk sedge (Carex geyeri), and pine grass (Calamagrostis rubescens).
 These species, in particular, exemplify aggressive survivors after disturbance (e.g., fire, mechanical site preparation) and are strong competitors for light and nutrients which compete with ponderosa pine seedlings.

+Three are three main sources of stand-replacing disturbance to Rocky Mountain ponderosa pine forests: wildfire, mountain pine beetles, and windstorms.
+Historically, by far the most common of these is wildfire.

 Climate

 The pure stands of Rocky Mountain ponderosa pine forest receive about 15–20 in of annual precipitation.

 In the northern Rockies, about 40-50% falls in April through September, while in the southern Rockies, about 66-75% falls during these months.
 During these months there is high evapotranspiration because Populus tremuloides intercept a lot of the precipitation.
 The average temperature for this community is, on average, warmer than other conifer communities studied.
 The average temperature is approximately 5 to 8 C, creating 50-100 frost-free days per year.